SAFEHR-data/PIXL/README.md

 This Key Vault and secret must persist any infrastructure changes so should be separate from disposable infrastructure services.
 ServicePrincipal is required to connect to the Key Vault.

-The application uses the ServicePrincipal and password to authenticates with Azure via environment variables.
+The application uses the ServicePrincipal and password to authenticate with Azure via environment variables.
 See [here](https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity.environmentcredential?view=azure-python) for more info.